 Here are some other possible reasons for the bitter taste during pregnancy:

 - Morning sickness and vomiting can cause an altered taste in the mouth

 - Genetics can play a role in the development of a bitter taste (source: Physiology and Behavior)

-- Acid reflux or indigestion (which are common during pregnancy) can contribute to altered taste
+- Acid reflux or indigestion (which are common symptoms during pregnancy) can contribute to altered taste

 How Early Does the Bitter Taste Happen When Pregnant?